MicrosoftDocs/ai-builder/ai-builder-docs/endofaibcredits.md

 ### What's the exact conversion ratio between AI Builder service credits and Copilot Studio Credits in AI Builder usage?

 There isn't a conversion of entitlement from one currency into the other currency.
 Rates are different for each scenario.
-The previous [comparison table](#aitoolcapabilitypricingcomparison-table) helps determine the number of Copilot Credit packs to purchase to replace AI Builder capacity.

 ### New segmentation (Basic, Standard, Premium, Content Processing) is unfamiliar.
 How does this mapping apply to existing AI Builder workloads?